Jorge36/puzzle-solution/README.md

 <h3> State representation </h3>

- We define two classes to save configurations of each state.
+ I defined two classes to save configurations of each state.

 ```lisp
 ; CLASS NODE: I use this class to save all the information related to a node